seoykwon/visualization/README.md

 # 🗺️ Visualization of Seoul Accessibility Map
+‼️ DO NOT DIRECTLY MERGE / COMMIT TO THE MAIN BRANCH ‼️

 ### **Setup**
 1. **BACKEND** (macOS / Linux)
       - navigate yourself to appropriate directory. ```cd backend```